leesei/old.leesei.github.io/source/_posts/shell-notes.md

 [Unix Shells: Bash, Fish, Ksh, Tcsh, Zsh - Hyperpolyglot](http://hyperpolyglot.org/unix-shells)

 Most distro comes with `bash` as default login shell.
-Since `bash` is ubiqutious and more feature-rich than POSIX shell (`/bin/sh`), it is recommanded to write shell scripts in `bash`.
+Since `bash` is ubiquitous and more feature-rich than POSIX shell (`/bin/sh`), it is recommended to write shell scripts in `bash`.
 Since `zsh` is `bash` (and hence POSIX) -compatible.
 Most command lines found on the web can be pasted in `zsh` directly (unlike `fish` which is not POSIX-compatible).
-It is recommanded to use `zsh` as the interactive shell.
+It is recommended to use `zsh` as the interactive shell.
 However I found `fish` [design](http://fishshell.com/docs/current/design.html) quite sensible.
 I'll try to use external binaries as mush as possible instead of relying on shell features.
-On the same line of thought, eventhough `zsh` has more powerful syntax than `bash`, it may not be worthy to use them to avoid lock-in and maintain portability.
+On the same line of thought, even-though `zsh` has more powerful syntax than `bash`, it may not be worthy to use them to avoid lock-in and maintain portability.

 Fish featured on Ars:
 [Fish: the friendly interactive shell | Ars Technica](http://arstechnica.com/information-technology/2005/12/linux-20051218/2/)